liamtoran/liamtoran.github.io/projects/project-5.md

   - Supervised Learning
   - Classification
   - XGBoost
-summary: Kaggle kernel showing how to make a classifier operating on a dataset of World of Warcraft gear and their in-game attributes.
+summary: Classification of World of Warcraft gear and their in-game attributes.
 ---